FCS History

 Oh, so this is the place where I see teams compete to play in the yearly Dakota Invitational?

 Since 2011… pretty much.
 There’s no denying the incredible dominance of the North Dakota State Bison in the last decade or so.
-While South Dakota State is now taking up the Bison’smantle with three straight FCS title game appearances as of 2023, the FCS is a great source of talent and football.
+While South Dakota State is now taking up the Bison’s mantle with three straight FCS title game appearances as of 2023, the FCS is a great source of talent and football.
 Current FBS teams Appalachian State, Boise State, Georgia Southern, Louisiana Monroe, Marshall, Massachusetts, Sam Houston State, and Western Kentucky all previously cut their teeth at the FCS level and captured a national championship before making the jump.
+There’s a whole section of this website dedicated to the FCS Playoff History.

 I’m interested in learning more.
 What other information should I know?

-The FCS currently has 128 teams from 15 conferences with all of them listed below.
+As of the 2024 season, the FCS has 129 teams from 13 conferences with all of them listed below.
 A complete list of teams and conferences, including links to each program and conference website can be found here.
 There are also separate pages featuring additional information on former FCS teams and previous FCS conferences.

 Ivy League8